 In 2004, venture capitalist Peter Theil invested $500,000 into a fledgling startup called Facebook.
 At the time of the company’s IPO, Theil’s stake was worth more than $1 billion.1

-Theil’s investment is an exceptional case, but private capital investments have historically outperformed public equity markets, says Kurt Silberstein, managing director, alternative investments at U.S. Bank Wealth Management.
+“Theil’s investment is an exceptional case, but private market investments have historically outperformed public equity markets,2” says Kaush Amin, managing director, private market investments at U.S. Bank Wealth Management

 While this type of investing isn’t available to everyone, you also don’t have to be a Silicon Valley bigwig to do it.
-And because private capital investment returns are not highly correlated with public markets, investors may receive portfolio diversification benefits, says Kaush Amin, director, private capital investing for U.S. Bank Wealth Management.
+“And because private market investment returns are not highly correlated with public markets, investors may receive portfolio diversification benefits,” says Amin.

-Financial and timing requirements
+Financial and timing requirements for private market investing

 - The exact timing of the contributions varies, as does the total investment period.

 “In the public markets, you buy stocks or bonds that have an explicit value, and the opportunity to invest remains perpetually open,” Amin explains.
-“In private capital, there’s a start and end date to raising funds that will be invested over time.”
+“In private markets, there’s a start and end date to raising funds that will be invested over time.”

-Assess risks and financial obligations
+Assess private market investing risks and financial obligations

 - Harvesting.
-Private capital investors only realize potential returns when the fund manager “harvests” gains, which may occur when a fund sells a business it’s financing or the company goes public.
-If private capital investors want or need to sell before the fund harvests its gains, they may have to do so at a discount.
+Private market investors only realize potential returns when the fund manager “harvests” gains, which may occur when a fund sells a business it’s financing or the company goes public.
+If private market investors want or need to sell before the fund harvests its gains, they may have to do so at a discount.
 The discounted amount depends on the demand for the fund and where it is in its investment or harvest period.

 - Fees.
-Funds typically charge both a management fee, which is a fixed percentage of the committed capital of the fund and a performance fee, which is a share of the profits.
+Funds typically charge both a management fee, which is a fixed percentage of the committed capital of the fund, and a performance fee, which is a share of the profits.